andrewcooke/spokes/README.md

 B over C.  This means that there are no "B0" patterns (since those are all "A").

-Similarly, lists of spoke offsets should be ordered so that small (but non-negative) values occur first (more exactly, a lexical sorting based on numerical values, but where negative values come later; more exactly still, please see the code).
+Similarly, lists of spoke offsets should be rotated so that small (but non-negative) values occur first (more exactly, a lexical sorting based on numerical values, but where negative values come later; more exactly still, please see the code).